Actually, I learned how to make bacon jerky after a cool, funny story with my son.

 As any other meat smoking technique, the key to make a perfect bacon jerky is a consistent temperature.

 If your temperatures are consistent, you shouldn’t have too much of a problem and the only thing to worry about is the grease.
-You will want to check your bacon jerky after one hour to see what your grease status is.
+You will want to check them after one hour to see what your grease status is.

 Your cookie sheet will hold any grease drippings but if your bacon has a larger fat content than normal, you will want to dump the excess grease off into an old coffee can for disposal.
 Be sure to close your smoker while you’re doing this to maintain the temperature and smoke levels.

-You may flip a few pieces of your bacon jerky to see if it’s cooking to quickly on one side.
+You may flip a few pieces to see if it’s cooking to quickly on one side.
 But, it should be all good if your temperatures are steady.

 After two hours of smoking it at a consistent temperature, your bacon jerky is about half done and is time for the second part of the cooking.

 Enough of the smoke now.
-A lot of bacon have been smoked in their curing process, so 1 ½ to 2 hours should be enough to affect your bacon jerky.
+A lot have been smoked in their curing process, so 1 ½ to 2 hours should be enough to affect your bacon jerky.

-Bring the bacon jerky inside and set it aside while you preheat your oven to 190°F.
+Bring the smoked meat inside and set it aside while you preheat your oven to 190°F.

 While your oven is heating up, drain any grease that has accumulated since you last checked.
-At this time you may want to blot your bacon jerky for any residual grease on the meat.
+At this time you may want to blot for any residual grease on the meat.

 Once your oven is ready, slide it in the already smoked bacon jerky.